emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 #### Tip for accessing foreign-language content: use a VPN!

-This all sounds well and good, but the problem is that a lot of foreign-language content is location-specific.
-Now that I live in Austria, it's a lot easier for me to stream series in German than it was in the US.
-And it's pretty much impossible to stream anything in Danish outside of Denmark.
+This all sounds well and good, but the problem is that a lot of foreign-language content online is geographically restricted.

-Using a VPN (Virtual Private Network) is an easy way to get around this problem.
-A VPN lets you use the internet as if you were in a different country — which means you'll also get immersion from advertisements... great?
+Using a VPN (Virtual Private Network) is an easy way to securely access foreign language content for input if you don't live in the "right" country.
+I really think a VPN is one of the few things you can pay for that can truly make a difference in learning a language via comprehensible input.
+Most textbooks aren't worth the paper they're printed on.

+[You can get 82% Surfshark VPN](https://get.surfshark.net/aff_c?offer_id=926&aff_id=15373&url_id=1288&source=blog-comprehensible-input) using my link.
+Surfshark is my pick for language learners because it is made for streaming, supports multiple devices, stands out for its international focus — you can use it in 16 languages and there are servers in 100 countries, including multiple options in Africa and South America.

+Fellow German learner and Polygloss app founder Etiene Dalcol used Surfshark to watch Austrian and German content that wasn't available in her region:

 {{< tweet 1296760699339890688 >}}

+Note: Using a VPN to get around location restrictions can be against the terms of service of streaming sites.

 ## The science of comprehensible input